tenzir/tenzir/vast/integration/README.md

 # Integration Tests

-This directory contains a tailor-made integration test utility for VAST.
+This directory contains a tailor-made integration test utility for Tenzir.
 Unlike the *unit tests*, which perform isolated tests of individual components, the *integration tests* simulate real-world uses of the system and verify its expected behavior.